zjplus/zjplus.github.io-source/readme.md

 # This Repo is the source and config of zjplus.github.io

+Follwe the steps to install my blog writing env on a new device.

-+ git clone git@github.com:zjplus/zjplus.github.io-source.git
++ `git clone git@github.com:zjplus/zjplus.github.io-source.git`
-+ pip install requirement.txt
++ `pip install requirement.txt`
-+ git submodule init
++ `git submodule init`
-+ git submodule update
++ `git submodule update`

-all right!
+All right!
 I can write the blog on any or device.